emironyuk/ClickHouse/docs/en/sql-reference/statements/alter.md

 ALTER USER user DEFAULT ROLE ALL
 ```

-If a role will be granted to a user in the future it will become default automatically.
+If a role is granted to a user in the future, it will become default automatically.

 Set all the granted roles to default excepting `role1` and `role2`: